 Recognition shouldn’t just be “nice-to-have.”
 It should be treated as a measurable business strategy.
 To do this, HR leaders must identify the KPIs that recognition directly impacts.

-A well-timed recognition moment whether peer-to-peer or manager-to-employee boosts morale and motivates individuals to sustain high performance.
+A well-timed recognition moment, whether peer-to-peer or manager-to-employee, boosts morale and motivates individuals to sustain high performance.
 When recognition is linked to productivity KPIs, HR can clearly demonstrate how appreciation contributes to higher output.

 Recognition is a top driver of employee engagement, and engaged employees are less likely to leave.
 By aligning recognition with engagement survey results or retention rates, HR can showcase how recognition reduces costly turnover.